octa22/org.openhab.binding.xiaomigateway/README.md

 - gateway light (including color and brightness change)
 - magnet sensor (door sensor)
 - motion sensor
-- temperature & humidity sensor
+- temperature & humidity sensor (the round one)
+- temperature/humidity/pressure sensor (the square one)
 - button (simple round switch)
 - plug (zigbee version, reporting of power consumed, power load, state and if device in use)
 - 86plug (reporting of power consumed, state and power load)